semgrep/semgrep-docs/docs/running-rules.md

 # Running rules

-Existing and custom Semgrep rules can be run locally via the CLI or continuously in CI.
+Existing and custom Semgrep rules can be run locally via the Semrgep command line tool or continuously with Semgrep CI.
 See [Getting started](getting-started.md) for their respective installation and setup.

 [TOC]